Empowering designers in negotiating salaries to increase memberships

 The bell curve isn't ringing any bells

-The majority were happy using the multi-select-option while a few didn't notice it as an option.
+The majority were happy using the multi-select option, while a few didn't notice it as an option.

 Iteration